Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Appendix

 \subsection{Effect of Simulation Timestep on Stability}

-To demonstrate that the instability problem in NNIPs is not simply due to an inappropriate choice of simulation timestep, we perform simulations at various timesteps for each pair of system and model (Figure \ref{fig:dt_figure}).
+We perform 100 ps simulations with 32 replicates, using various timesteps for the aspirin and Ac-Ala3-NHMe tetrapeptide systems, using a SchNet and NequIP potential respectively (Supplementary Figure \ref{fig:dt_figure}).

-We observe that stability does not necessarily improve as the timestep is reduced.
-In fact, for some systems, stability seems to consistently decrease as the timestep is reduced.
-Similar behavior has been observed in neural network based solvers for ordinary differential equations \cite{krishnapriyan2023learning}.
+We observe that instability is not completely eliminated as the timestep is reduced.
+For the tetrapeptide system, stability consistently decreases as the timestep is reduced.
+Similar behavior has been observed in neural network based solvers for ordinary differential equations \citep{krishnapriyan2023learning}.
+For the aspirin system, stability improves as the timestep is reduced, but does so very slowly (simulations are not completely stable even with a timestep of 0.05 fs , which is 10 times lower than the original timestep).

+We also investigate the effect of increasing beyond the original timestep of 0.5 fs on simulation stability for Aspirin and Ac-Ala3-NHMe.
+We again perform 100 ps simulations with 32 independent replicates, now with timesteps of 1, 2, 5, and 10 fs.
+We observe that StABlE Training yields stability improvements at larger timesteps up to 2 fs, but after this point, neither the pretrained nor StABlE-trained potential are able to simulate stably for an appreciable amount of time (Supplementary Figure \ref{fig:longdt_figure}).
+We emphasize that we cutoff the simulations at 100 ps, so the aspirin simulation with the StABlE-trained model using a timestep of 1 fs would likely simulate stably for considerably longer if not cut off.